Koojav/motowebui/README.md

 * tester_id `Integer` _(optional)_ - ID of a Tester to be assigned to this Test Run.
 Default: 1 ('Not assigned')
 * result_id `Integer` _(optional)_ - ID of a Result which will be assigned to this run.
 Default: 1 ('Running')

-**Returns:** Creates Test Run and returns it.
-If there already was an existing Run, in scope of SUITE_ID, with the same name it will be destroyed first.
+**Returns:** Created Test Run or existing one if provided name matched, case insensitively, with a name of previously created Test Run.

 ---